 Leather gloves are available in three types: softened oil-treated leather, premium leather, and Pro Series leather.
 The first type is relatively easy to break-in and gives a proper ‘game-ready’ feel, though it isn’t as durable as the other two.

-Premium leather gloves can last a couple of seasons, whereas Pro Series leather mitts are made for professionals.
+Premium leather gloves can last a couple of seasons, especially if you take care of them or if you know how to clean a baseball glove.
+The Pro Series leather mitts on the other hand, are made for professionals.
 It would thus be overkill for beginners who are still learning the rules of baseball to go for Pro series leather gloves.